 In your RV, it's rare anyone will break into your unit, though, just like in the States, it happens.
 Investing in a good deadbolt for your door is the best insurance you can have.
 After that, anything that deters a thief is good.
 Using a bicycle lock to attach your camera bag probably helps a little bit, though most thieves are smart enough to cut through any fabric.
 Again, locking your gear in something substantial is your best bet.
 Got an ice chest?
 That'll hold a lot of photo gear.
 If you can't secure it, cover it with “stuff” so it looks unappealing.

-I don't get any commission for referring them, but I think Lockton Affinity is a great photo equipment insurance company.
-If you are a member of PPA (Professional Photographers of America), one of the perks is that you automatically get some insurance coverage through the reputable firm of Lockton Affinity.
+I think Lockton Affinity is a great photo equipment insurance company.
+To get it you have to be a member of PPA - (Professional Photographers of America).
+One of the perks of membership is that you automatically get $15,000 worth of photo gear insurance coverage.
 For many that is enough.
-For those of us with a serious gear-buying habit, you can buy more from Lockton at a reasonable price.
+For those of us who suffer from GAS (Gear Acquisition Syndrome), you can buy more from Lockton at a reasonable price.
+I do get some kind of perk for referring you to them, but it doesn't cost you anything.
+So when you fill out the form, say referred by Mike Nelson.
+Member ID: 8243887.

 What's that you say?
 You own a house and your gear is covered under your homeowners policy?
 Sort of.
 Check if it is in force when you travel out of the country.
 Check the deductible.
 Since that is based on your total coverage, chances are it is higher than an equipment-specific policy.
+L.A. deductible is $250.
+Compare that with your homeowners.
 And find out how difficult they will be to deal with.
 What requirements do they have to prove a loss?

 The next year, in Zacatecas, I fell not once, but twice - once on a city street and once in a mine.
 This time I left one of my bodies at the hotel.(Camera bodies, that is).
 So I was feeling pretty smart, until the second fall.
 You can't plan for everything.